open-webui/docs/docs/tutorials/integrations/continue-dev.md

 You can do this for as many models you would like to use, altough any model should work, you should use a model that is designed for code.

-See the continue documentation for additional continue configuration, [Continue Documentation](https://docs.continue.dev/reference/Model%20Providers/openai)
+See the continue documentation for additional continue configuration, [Continue Documentation](https://docs.continue.dev/customize/model-providers/ollama)

+## Re-ranking

+Re-ranking currently not supported by Ollama.